Special Needs Trust Attorney

 How Does a Special Need trust Work?

-With a proper estate plan, the family of a disabled person can leave money to special needs trust.
+With a proper planning, the family of a disabled person can leave money to special needs trust.
 Doing so will prevent the inheritance (or gift) from interfering with state or federal benefits—and allow the disabled person to benefit from the inheritance via distributions from the special needs trust.

 How to Set Up a Special Needs Trust in Michigan

 In Michigan, a special needs trust is generally set up or prepared by an attorney.
-The trust is carefully drafted to ensure assets in the trust are not included in the disabled person’s estate.
+The trust is carefully drafted to ensure assets in the trust are not considered the disabled person’s property.
 Preparing a special needs trust is generally done as part of a broader estate plan.
 Any person who has named the disabled person in there will or trust will have to update their documents to name the special needs trust as beneficiary rather than the disabled person personally.

 What Can a Special Needs Trust Be Used For?